cuchi/dotfiles/README.md

-Just a backup repository for my personal configuration files.
+Just a backup repository for my personal workspace configuration files, which aggregate files for:

-- [x] Vim
+* Vim
-- [x] Zsh
+* Zsh
-- [x] Xorg
+* Xorg
-- [x] i3wm
+* i3wm

-...and other stuff that I'll put here when I remember.
+* Dunst

+Works very well on my 5 year old laptop, but might need some tweaking before using in another machine :).